KonstiNik/InfoTheoProject/README.md

-# Project of Information Theory of Complex Systems
+# Project in Information Theory of Complex Systems

 In order to start the application the following steps have to be executed in the correct order.